 EMS 2621.
 Paramedic II.
 Paramedic II is a continuation of advanced life support knowledge, skills, assessments, treatments, and experiences attained in Paramedic I with emphasis on special patient considerations, traumatic injuries, operations, and specialized instruction and advanced labs.
 Topics to be covered include but are not limited to: obstetrics, pediatrics, challenged patients, traumatic injuries, and EMS operations.
 Lab, clinical, and field experiences included.
 Prerequisites: Successfully completed EMS 2620.
-The goal of the department is "to prepare competent entry-level Paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains with or without exit points at the Advanced Emergency Medical Technician and/or Emergency Medical Technician, and/or Emergency Medical Responder levels."
-15 semester hours.
+The goal of the department is "to prepare competent entry-level Paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains with or without exit points at the Advanced Emergency Medical Technician and/or Emergency Medical Technician, 15 semester hours.
 [O] See Note